Home

 Step 1.
 Cut one circle from each piece of glass.

-Step 3. load shelf into glass kiln.
+Step 3. load shelf into fusing kiln.

 If fusing larger circles then it may need to be adjusted.